gwenlukman/sql-challenge/README.md

 - The folder EmployeeSQL contains the
     - data folder which has all the csv files
     - an image file of the ERD
-    - An SQL file of my table schemata
+    - A SQL file of my table schemata called 'creating tables'
-    - A SQL file of my queries
+    - A SQL file of my queries called 'Data Analysis'